buildingSMART/BCF-XML/Test Cases/v2.1/Visualization/Component Coloring/README.md

-# Bitmap
+# Component Coloring

-This test case verifies support for Bitmap
+This test case verifies support for Component colors

 ## Testing process

-1. Import Bitmap.bcf
+1. Import "Component Coloring.bcf"
 2. Verify the bcf was imported correctly:

-> 1. Check that the viewpoint has one Bitmap (Bitmap created with text "Bitmap")
+> 1. Check that the viewpoint has one component with green color

 >
 > Verification paragrpah 2